Newspaper Page Text

 home at the time of the murder

-and it was physicatly impossible
+and it was physically impossible

-for him to commit the: crime |
+for him to commit the crime.
+I

 Wonder if our young people in

-their auest for pleasure. give thi
+their quest for pleasure, give th"

-lowly Negro a Passing THOUGHT
+lowly Negro a Passing THOUGH!'

-We can't change the verdict of the
+We can't change the verdict of uv

-jury. but we can at least THINK
+jury but we can at least THINK.

-Thourhts may not do good right
+Thoughts may not do good right

-now but thoughis MATURE
+now but thoughts MATURE.

 EVERYBODY GIVING thought